facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/phone/tutorial/index.md

 The above code simply posts to _/me/scrumptiousmsft:eat_ url with the meal, friend's id and the location of the restaurant using the PostTaskAsync API once the publish_permissions are granted by the user.

 > **Note**: Look at the Open Graph API for reference on how to fetch and post various kinds of data.
 Use the GetDataAsync or PostDataAsync to retrieve/send data to the URL depending on what operation the API supports.
-Passing the parameters is pretty easy by just creating a new object with properties set to the parameter names etc. There is No need to pre-create these objects.
+Passing the parameters is pretty easy by just creating a new object with properties set to the parameter names etc. There is no need to pre-create these objects.

 If you followed the tutorial correctly, at this step you should be able to run and publish the action to Facebook and see the following UI:

 AppBar with the Post icon to post an action to Facebook: